• Refine Search

 In 1874, Dr. James Johnson, the City of Milwaukee's first health officer, established the first chemistry and microscopy laboratory to inspect milk and water for potential sources of disease.
 An expanded bacteriological and chemistry laboratory was relocated to the Metropolitan Block in 1893, while City Hall was under construction.

-By 1953, Milwaukee's was one of the first laboratories in the nation to investigate viral diseases.
+By 1953, Milwaukee was one of the first laboratories in the nation to investigate viral diseases.
 The immediate concern at the time was diagnosing influenza during the epidemic of 1952-1953, as well as researching polio, which made its devastating, periodic appearances during that era.
 The laboratory was also chosen to participate in a worldwide network to track influenza, and today remains part of the World Health Organization's Influenza Surveillance Network of approximately 110 labs in 83 countries.
-This network identifies circulating influenza types to select annual vaccine strains and provide early warning of epidemics and changes in the spread and impact of the disease.
+This network identifies circulating influenza types to select annual vaccine strains and provides early warning of epidemics and changes in the spread and impact of the disease.

 In fall, 1959, the Health Department moved into the brand new Municipal Building at 841 N. Broadway.
-This much-needed expansion relocated the laboratory on portions of the second and third floors of the new building.
+This much-needed expansion relocated the laboratory to portions of the second and third floors of the new building.
 This would be the laboratory's home for the next forty years.

-During the 1970s the laboratory offered forensic services for drugs of abuse through federal grants and gonorrhea surveillance with state funding, processing more than 70,000 such specimens annually for several years.
+During the 1970s, the laboratory offered forensic services for drugs of abuse through federal grants and gonorrhea surveillance with state funding, processing more than 70,000 such specimens annually for several years.
 In 1976 the laboratory began sending weekly summaries of confirmed virus infections to Local physicians.
-Over 200 health care providers currently receive up-to-date information on "what's going around" in Milwaukee.
+Over 200 healthcare providers currently receive up-to-date information on "what's going around" in Milwaukee.

 Public Health Laboratories Today

-While technology and the leading health threats have changed dramatically since the 1870's, the laboratory's unique focus on protecting the public's health is unchanged.
+While technology and the leading health threats have changed dramatically since the 1870s, the laboratory's unique focus on protecting the public's health is unchanged.
 The core functions of a modern public health laboratory are:

-• Disease prevention, control and surveillance
+• Disease prevention, control, and surveillance

 • Environmental health and protection